elixirschool/elixirschool/en/lessons/basics/iex-helpers.md

 ### `i`

-Let's put some of our new found knowledge to use by employing `h` to learn a bit more about the `i` helper:
+Let's put some of our new-found knowledge to use by employing `h` to learn a bit more about the `i` helper:

 ```elixir
 iex> h i